mrolims/pynamicalsys/docs/source/dds_manifolds.rst

 This huge output was printed because we set the `verbose` parameter to `True`.
 If you do not want to see the output, you can set it to `False`.
 At each iteration, the method computes the difference between the current periodic orbit and the previous one, as well as the bounds of the phase space region we are searching for the periodic orbit.
 The method stops when the difference is smaller than the tolerance specified by the `tolerance` parameter (default is :math:`10^{-15}`).
 Another important parameter is the `axis` parameter, which specifies the axis along which the symmetry line is defined.
 In this case, we set it to 1, meaning that the symmetry line is defined along the y-axis.
 If you want to define the symmetry line along the x-axis, you can set the `axis` parameter to 0.

-Now that we have the periodic orbit, we can compute its stability using the :py:meth:`classify_stability <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.classify_stability>` method as before:
+Now that we have the periodic orbit, we can compute its stability using the :py:meth:`classify_stability <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.classify_stability>` method as before:

 .. code-block:: python